chiddianozie/CodingChallenge/README.md

 - Run the actual solution as follows from the root of `gradleProjectCreditSussieTest`
     - `gradle build`
     - `java -cp build/libs/gradleProjectCreditSussieTest.jar:build/libs/* gradleProjectCreditSussieTest.driverApp logfile.txt`
-    -  you can replace `logfile.txt` with the path of the new file you want to run.
+    -  you can replace `logfile.txt` with the path of any new file you want to run.

 ## Caveats
 - tested only on `OSX` and `Ubuntu`.